Welcome to the Premier Website for Professional Business Analysis

 Time-Basis Depreciation Schedule

-The double declining balance schedule (DDB) is another popular time-basis schedule.
+The Double Declining Balance Schedule (DDB) is another popular time-basis schedule.
 The DDB method charges depreciation expense at twice the straight-line rate each year.

-The five-year SL rate, for instance, sets depreciation expense at 20% of the original depreciable cost.
+The five-year SL rate, for instance, sets annual depreciation expense at 20% of the original depreciable cost.
 The DDB schedule, however, applies as follows:

-• Year 1: The 5 Year DDB method sets first-year depreciation at 40% of the original depreciable cost.
+• Year 1: The 5-Year DDB method sets first-year depreciation at 40% of the original depreciable cost.

 • For year 2, therefore, the depreciable cost is down to 60% of the original depreciable cost.
 DDB again prescribes 40% of this for depreciation.
 40% of 60% is 24%.
 Year 2 DDB depreciation is thus 24 % of the original cost.